sighupio/fury-distribution/README.md

-# POC Fury Distribution
+# Fury Distribution

 [![Build Status](http://ci.sighup.io/api/badges/sighupio/poc-fury-distribution/status.svg?ref=refs/heads/develop)](http://ci.sighup.io/sighupio/poc-fury-distribution)

+## Attention

+:warning: **Work in progress**.
+The :warning: will be removed once a stable v1.0.0 version is released.

+## Information

-This POC spin up a kind cluster with a custom configuration:
+This repository spin up a kind cluster with a custom configuration:
 [katalog/tests/config/kind-config-custom](katalog/tests/config/kind-config-custom)

-This configuration is the most similar configuration to every kubernetes cluster we create.
+The configuration is almost the same configuration we do in every kubernetes cluster we create.
 This way we can ensure everything works as expected including the CNI *(calico)*.

-## Core Modules
+### Core Modules

 - Networking
   - calico